evennia/evennia/docs/source/Howto/Evennia-for-roleplaying-sessions.md

 ## Starting out

 We will assume you start from scratch.
-You need Evennia installed, as per the [Getting Started](Getting-Started) instructions.
+You need Evennia installed, as per the [Setup Quickstart](../Setup/Setup-Quickstart) instructions.
 Initialize a new game directory with `evennia init
 <gamedirname>`.
 In this tutorial we assume your game dir is simply named `mygame`.
 You can use the
 default database and keep all other settings to default for now.
 Familiarize yourself with the `mygame` folder before continuing.
-You might want to browse the [First Steps Coding](First-Steps- Coding) tutorial, just to see roughly where things are modified.
+You might want to browse the [First Steps Coding](Starting/Starting-Part1) tutorial, just to see roughly where things are modified.

 ## The Game Master role